 - Students are permitted to have one person acting in support at a hearing in addition to the Ombudsperson, who may also act as an advisor for the student at a hearing.
 Support persons may not participate in the hearing.
 Attorneys are not permitted at this level of appeal.

-- The Director, Student Life and Success may invite the Manager, Student Affairs or other persons to the hearing.
+- The Director, Student Life and Success may invite the Associate Director, Student Affairs or other persons to the hearing.

 - At the outset of the appeal hearing, the accused student must demonstrate which ground for appeal was breached and provide rationale to support their claim.